Read about the possible symptoms of cervical cancer and when to see your doctor.

 - during or after sex

-- at any time if you are past your menopause
+- at any time after your menopause

 Bleeding after sex